 (b) Protective devices.

 (ii) Antenna lead-ins.
-Each conductor of a lead-in from an outdoor antenna shall be provided with an antenna discharge unit or other means that will drain static charges from the antenna system.
+You must provide each conductor of a lead-in from an outdoor antenna with an antenna discharge unit or other means that will drain static charges from the antenna system.

 (c) Conductor location.